Grigoris-kal/ForecastHub/README.md

 Random Forest regression (machine learning approach)

-Then it combines their predictions, weighting each model based on how well it fits your specific data.
-The result is an "ensemble forecast" that's typically more robust than any single model alone.
+The code then combines predictions, weighting each model based on how well it fits your specific data.

+## 🔬 Bottom Line:
+ForecastHub's model selection logic is:

+Data-driven (not arbitrary)

+Uses statistical criteria (AIC, seasonality tests)

+Has proper validation (cross-validation for ML)

+Follows best practices (minimum data, error handling)

+Matches methodology used in published forecasting research

 ## 📁 Data Format Needed
 Your sales data should be either a CSV or Excel file with these three columns: